Luke Girgis: Brag Media

 Early in 2017 he established Seventh Street Media Pty Ltd with the acquisition of the privately owned music publications, Tone Deaf, The Brag, and J Play.
 Rolling Stone Australia, Tone Deaf, The Brag, The Industry Observer, the Gig Guide are among the brands owned or operated by Seventh Street Media, trading as The Brag Media Australia, which describes itself as "Australia's biggest youth publisher".
 Others include The Music Network, IndieWire, Variety Australia, Epic Digital (founded in 2019), don't bore us, Funimation, Enthusiast Gaming, Life Without Andy, and HypeBeast.
 The Brag Media is a publishing and events company with a focus on music.

 Tone Deaf was acquired by Seventh Street Media in January 2017, along with The Brag (formerly published by Furst Media) and J Play.
 The Music Network was purchased by The Brag Media in February 2022.
 J Play was a B2B resource showcasing and tracking artists and songs played on Triple J radio.
 Launched in 2006 by Paul Stipack, it created a large archive of statistics of every song played by Triple j over 12 years.
 Owing to changes in the music industry, including the need to track many other sources, its usefulness diminished, and it ceased operation in January 2019.
 The Brag Media retained the J Play database of 40,000 songs, 11,000 artists, and 15,000 playlists.
 Don't Bore Us was a pop music social media hub (on Instagram and Facebook), launched in January 2017.
 It was expanded to a new website in May 2017, but appears to have folded into Tone Deaf at some point after that.

 In September 2023 the key people at The Brag Media were: editor-in-chief Poppy Reid; CEO Luke Girgis; and chief operating officer Joel King.
 In 2024 The Brag Media was acquired by Vinyl Group, and on 5 June 2024 Girgis (then described as managing director and publisher) left the company.

+In February 2025 Girgis sued Vinyl Group alleging that he had not been paid his performance payouts.
+Vinyl Media refuted this, claiming: “Mr Girgis was terminated for serious misconduct, including but not limited to financial misconduct”.